collapsed-stacks/startups/questions/1222/why-are-a-lot-of-young-inexperienced-hackers-better-at-creating-and-running-co.md

 - tagged: `tech-company`, `founder`, `growth`, `young-entrepreneurs`
 - score: 31

-<p>We see a lot of examples where young &amp; inexperienced programmer teams creating tech startups and than taking it to multi millions of net worth.
-We don't see a lot of business/finance/MBA guys doing this and when think about it they were explicitly trained to run and grow companies (maybe not start companies but still).</p>
+We see a lot of examples where young & inexperienced programmer teams creating tech startups and than taking it to multi millions of net worth.
+We don't see a lot of business/finance/MBA guys doing this and when think about it they were explicitly trained to run and grow companies (maybe not start companies but still).

-<p>Is there a secret advantage programmers have when running companies?</p>
+Is there a secret advantage programmers have when running companies?